 For each event the earth's magnetopause location has already been calculated using equation 2 based on ACE data which is also included in the spreadsheet.
 The position of the magnetopause along with the location of a particular satellite.
 These results are included in spreadsheet files which have been stored under the data directory on the course web site.
-Along with the spreadsheet files are data files which you will want to add to the spreadsheet in order to do further analysis.
+These spreadsheets can be read using the "gnumeric" program.
+The predicted magnetopause location and the satellite's distance from the earth have also been saved into text files ending with ".txt", but are otherwise named the same as the spreadsheets.
+You will need to use these text files to create your own plots of the predicted magnetopause crossings.
+Along with the spreadsheet files are data files which you will want to compare to the magnetopause location data.
 These files contain either magnetic field data or ion number density data.
+The data files that you will want to use all end in "nt.txt".

-- 1. Magnetic field data contains MAG, MFE, or MFG in the file (G0\K0\MAG\65544.txt) the txt is the actual data and the .gif is a graph of the data. - 2.
-Ion data should be in a MPA (L1\K0\MPA\65778.txt) file from which you want the "low P DENS" info.
-Or it will be an EP# (G0\K0\EP8\225752.txt) file where a large flux usually means a transfer between barriers.
+- 1. Magnetic field data contains MAG, MFE, or MFG in the file (G0_K0_MAG_65544.txt) the txt is the actual data and the .gif is a graph of the data. - 2.
+Ion data should be in a MPA (L1_K0_MPA_65778.txt) file from which you want the "low P DENS" info.
+Or it will be an EP# (G0_K0_EP8_225752.txt) file where a large flux usually means a transfer between barriers.